 Zoning is necessary when there is a limited size of water source because there we can get enough time to refill the tank as per the requirement.

-• Will an Auto Irrigation System use more water than Manual Watering?
+Will An Auto Irrigation System Use More Water Than Manual Watering?

 No, the whole idea of an Auto Irrigation System is to offer dependability with watering which can be easily adjusted to deliver full benefit with minimum water consumption.
 Manual watering does not allow this.

 It is advisable to get your irrigation controller connected to a rain sensor.
 There is a sponge-like material inside the rain sensor which absorbs rainwater when it rains, making it heavy.
 As the sponge absorbs more water, it will sink and activate a pressure pin below it, which will send an electrical pulse to the controller, telling it to stop watering.
 The rain sensor will then automatically reset when the sponge dries out.

 Not to worry, if you have already bought the equipment and you are unsure of what to do, simply call us!
 We will come down to your estate for a site visit, make some measurements and understand better from you on what you expect the outcome to be.

 All you have to do is give us a call so we can arrange for a site visit and access the situation to offer you a proposal.

-No, not at all.
 A good irrigation specialist, when installing the system, will blend the system easily into your landscape and thus, also making it very unobtrusive.

-This liquid fertiliser will then be introduced into the irrigation water pipes and evenly distributed via sprinkler system or drip systems.
+This liquid fertiliser will then be introduced into the irrigation water pipes and evenly distributed via sprinkler systems or drip systems.
 Thus, saving you a lot of money on landscape maintenance.